zevans/dotfiles-1/README.md

     make
     sudo make install
     ```
+  - Change the `*` register to `+` if vim copy/paste from X11 clipboard isn't working with `,y`

 # Install and configure for OSX
+  - Install MacVim and mvim wrapper
   - Install packages

     ```
     brew install ack tmux ctags xclip reattach-to-user-namespace
     ```
   - Install Command Line tools for OSX (developer.apple.com)
+  - Install XQuartz for Mountain Lion
+  - Add XQuartz/X11 to "Login Items" for your account
+  - In XQuartz/X11 preferences, check all boxes under "Pasteboard" to enable copy/paste sync
   - Fix Command Line tools

     ```